wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Start a batch scoring job by passing the input data.
 The input data can be a registered data, cloud path or local path.
 You will get a job name (a GUID) from the response.
 You can also use REST API to start a batch scoring job, see the Appendix below.

-.. note:: text

-  Configurable output is working in progress.
+**Note**: Configurable output is working in progress.
 Scoring outputs will be stored in your workspace's default blob store now.

 Option 1: Input is registered data.